 What If I Was Partly At Fault?

-It is possible for an accident victim to be partly at fault for his or her injuries.
+It is possible for an accident victim to be partly at fault for his or her injuries in the city of Chicago and the state of Illinois.
 For instance, if you were also engaged in distracted driving at the time of your accident, you may be considered partially liable.

 Illinois uses what is called modified comparative negligence in cases like these.
 This means that if you are determined to be at fault, a percentage of fault will be assigned to you.
 The amount of your compensation will be reduced by that percentage.
 However, if you were 50% or more responsible for the accident, you won’t recover anything.